Skip to main content

 In an event, Attack Surface Insights identifies user_name attribute value [email protected].

-Because the attribute value contains a hyphen and the prefix before @ is admin, the entity is not linked to any context data.
+Because the attribute value contains a hyphen and the prefix before @ is admin, the entity is not linked to any other identities.

 4. If the attribute value contains - , space hyphen space, Attack Surface Insights conducts another prefix search, matching the attribute value against username context field values.